Yinqueshan Han Slips

 The time of burial for both tombs had been dated to about 140 BC/134 BC and 118 BC, the texts having been written on the bamboo slips before then.
 After restoration and arrangement, the slips were organised into a sequential order of nine groups and 154 sections.
 The first group included 13 fragment chapters from Sunzi's The Art of War, and 5 undetermined chapters; the second group were the 16 chapters of Sun Bin's Art of War, which had been missing for at least 1,400 years; the third included the 7 original and lost chapters from the Six Strategies (before this significant find only the titles of the lost chapters were known); the fourth and fifth included 5 chapters from the Weiliaozi and 16 chapters from the Yanzi chunqiu; the rest of the groups included anonymous writings.

 The slips are kept in the Yinqueshan Han Tombs Bamboo Slips Museum and in the Shandong Provincial Museum.

 Contents

 More than 38% of slips (1887 out of total 4942) were heavily damaged, which made the texts' reconstruction a very difficult task.
-Preliminarily, apart of the most famous texts of Yinqueshan, some 80 more were identified.
+Preliminarily, a part of the most famous texts of Yinqueshan, some 80 more were identified.